The edible city: Singapore’s urban and island foragers find food in the wild

 The urban foragers have thus had to exercise ingenuity and self-restraint in their practice, confined to the just-under one million trees outside NParks’ remit.

 Mr Yeo prepares samples for his foraging classes and never lets his class pick any of the bounty before them, preferring instead to encourage them to look for edible species in their private gardens.
-“I see myself as more of an educator,” he said.

-When she used to conduct foraging classes, Ms Tan was also careful to begin her walks in public places and end in a private garden, where participants could finally pick the weeds they had learnt about.
+Ms Tan, when she used to conduct foraging classes, was also careful to begin her walks in public places and end in a private garden, where participants could finally pick the weeds they had learnt about.

-Even when Mr Luo is fully within his rights to forage on privately owned land - such as in condominium grounds or gardens he has been let into - he feels a need to be discreet, he said.
+Even when Mr Luo is fully within his rights to forage on privately owned land – such as in condominium grounds or gardens he has been let into – he feels a need to be discreet.

 “The laws are really awkward,” he said, “I have to avoid being seen because to the uninformed person, it’s just vandalism.”

 But the foragers, urban and coastal alike, are not unsympathetic to NParks’ concerns.

-The authority said that the public should not harvest fruits from public plants for their own safety as some are poisonous.
+The authority said the public should not harvest fruit from public plants for their own safety, as some are poisonous.

 There is also concern that foraging done incorrectly may “damage plants, the overall landscape and deprive animals dependent on them for food”, NParks said in its statement to ST.

-These are the same concerns that underpin the foragers’ unwritten code of conduct, one that espouses moderation and environmental stewardship.
+These are the same concerns that underpin the foragers’ unwritten code of conduct – one that espouses moderation and environmental stewardship.

-Mr Luo said: “Ultimately for foragers, the nub is protecting the environment that feeds you.
+Mr Luo said: “Ultimately, for foragers, the nub is protecting the environment that feeds you.
 Never harvest everything, leave some behind for the birds.
 Waste is always frowned upon, so use every part of the plant.”

 He is also respectful of the labour of others and warns his students never to touch plants obviously grown by another for personal enjoyment.